<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 OSHA Recommended Solutions for Scaffolding Job Site Safety:

-• Scaffolding must not be erected, moved, dismantled or altered except under the supervision of a competent person.
-A "competent person" is one who has the training and knowledge required to ensure scaffold safety.
+• Scaffolding must not be erected, moved, dismantled, or altered except under the supervision of a competent person.
+A "competent person" has the training and knowledge required to ensure scaffold safety.

-• Scaffold must be sound, rigid and sufficient to carry its own weight, plus four times the maximum intended load, without settling or displacement.
+• The scaffold must be sound, rigid, and sufficient to carry its weight, plus four times the maximum intended load, without settling or displacement.
 All job site scaffolding must be erected on solid footing.

 • Any scaffolding accessories, such as braces, brackets, trusses, screw legs, or ladders, that are damaged or weakened from any cause must be immediately repaired or disposed of in a way such that there is no chance the damaged item might be found and used (removed from the job site).